internetimagery/photos/README.md

 # TODO:

-- add --copy flag to "sort", to leave media in its original place and only copy across info
 - check and see if os.Rename works across drives.
 Create a test if it doesn't.
 - add phash check before and after compression as a failsafe to ensure the copy is faithful to the original (and a test)
 - add more tests for things like bad data
-- stop all commands from being run in root
+- stop all commands that use working dir from being run in root
 - make a tag searching function to collect all tags.
 Provide prompt for spelling errors against similar tags.
 - make tagging use a web serice, with a basic website for interractive tagging
-- add image duplication checker like phash
+- add image duplication using lockfile phash information
 - add video phash check, if possible

 #### Nice to have